-EXPLANATION - Matter in bolded italics is new; matter between brackets fomitted material; is material to be omitted.
+EXPLANATION - Matter in bolded italics is new; matter between brackets fomitted material] is material to be omitted.

-AN ACT relating to employment; making it an unlawful employment practice for an employer to take certain actions against an employee who reports, requests the correction of or refuses to engage in certain conduct; establishing procedures for certain civil actions concerning unlawful employment practices; revising provisions governing periods of limitation in certain civil actions concerning unlawful employment practices; and providing other matters properly relating thereto.
+AN ACT relating to employment; making it an unlawful employment practice for an employer to take certain actions against an employee who reports or reasonably refuses to engage in certain conduct that is illegal or unsafe or who provides notice of certain safety or health violations; revising provisions governing periods of limitation in certain civil actions concerning unlawful employment practices; and providing other matters properly relating thereto.